ruferto/swapping/README.md

 # Star Wars API exercise

-Project to test the provided by `https:/swapi.dev` with TypeScript.
+Project to test the API provided by `https:/swapi.dev` with TypeScript.
 You can see a live demo here: `https://resplendent-marigold-a9135b.netlify.app`

 ## Technologies